getzola/zola/docs/content/documentation/templates/pages-sections.md

 // The first item is the index section and the last one is the parent section
 // This is filled after rendering a page content so it will be empty in shortcodes
 ancestors: Array<String>;
+// The relative path from the `content` directory to the markdown file
+relative_path: String;
 ```

 ## Section variables